-As an important part of naming The Cardinal Nation Player of the Month for May, a straw poll of our staff quickly brought three names to the forefront.
+As an important part of naming The Cardinal Nation Player of the Month of May, a straw poll of our staff quickly brought three names to the forefront.
 All of them are worthy candidates: Colin Walsh of Class-A Quad Cities, Mike O’Neill of A-Advanced Palm Beach and Kolten Wong of Double-A Springfield.

 Each is demonstrating continued success in 2012 as all three had received honorable mention in TCN’s April top player selection process.